 4. You got your sexy back

 BAM!
-Your Mac feels tight and sexy again, like when it was in its Internet twenties.
+Your Mac feels tight and sexy again, like when it was in its computer twenties.
 Good job (unless you screwed something up).

 Did this work for you?
 Got additional tips?
-Leave a comment and help others!
+Leave some comments or other helpful info for others.